andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

   (Executors/newVirtualThreadPerTaskExecutor))
 ```

-We'll be using Postgres as our network database with a high performance connection pool optimised for our number of cores.
+We'll be using Postgres  as our network database (I'm using Postgres, but the same applies to MySQL etc) with a high performance connection pool optimised for our number of cores.

 ```clojure
 (defonce pg-db